Retinal Vein Occlusion: Causes, Symptoms, and Treatments

 Table of Contents

 A retinal vein occlusion disrupts your eye’s delicate circulatory system.
-Blood flow interruption in these vital vision structures makes it essential to understand how this condition works.
+Interruption of blood flow in these vital visual structures makes it essential to understand how this condition works.
 Both patients and clinicians need this knowledge to manage the condition effectively.

 How blood flow is disrupted in the retina

 Your retina has a network of arteries that supply oxygen-rich blood and veins that carry blood away.
-Retinal vein occlusion (RVO) happens when a vein gets partially or completely blocked.
-This blockage usually stems from a thrombus (blood clot) formation.
+Retinal vein occlusion (RVO) occurs when a vein becomes partially or completely blocked.
+This blockage usually results from the formation of a thrombus (blood clot).
 The condition develops through Virchow’s triad of thrombogenesis: venous stasis, degenerative changes in vessel walls, and blood hypercoagulability.

 Arterial stiffness plays a decisive role in many cases.
-Atherosclerosis makes arteries harder, and they compress nearby veins.
-This compression happens especially at arteriovenous crossings where both vessels share a common connective tissue sheath.
-Blood flow becomes turbulent and promotes clot formation.
-The blocked vessels cause pressure to build in the capillaries.
-This leads to blood and fluid leaking into surrounding retinal tissue.
+Atherosclerosis causes arteries to harden, leading them to compress nearby veins.
+This compression occurs especially at arteriovenous crossings, where both vessels share a common connective tissue sheath.
+Blood flow becomes turbulent, promoting clot formation.
+The blocked vessels cause pressure to build in the capillaries, leading to blood and fluid leakage into the surrounding retinal tissue.

-BRVOs (branch retinal vein occlusions) typically develop at these arteriovenous intersections.
-CRVO (central retinal vein occlusion) usually occurs at the lamina cribrosa where the central retinal vein leaves the eye.
+Branch retinal vein occlusions (BRVO) typically develop at these arteriovenous intersections.
+Central retinal vein occlusion (CRVO) usually occurs at the lamina cribrosa, where the central retinal vein exits the eye

 Macular edema and neovascular complications

-Blocked blood flow creates localized hypoxia (oxygen deprivation).
-This triggers vascular endothelial growth factor (VEGF) release.
-This protein causes two main complications:
+Blocked blood flow creates localized hypoxia (oxygen deprivation), which triggers the release of vascular endothelial growth factor (VEGF).
+This protein leads to two main complications:

-VEGF first increases vascular permeability that leads to macular edema.
-This condition occurs when fluid builds up in the macula – the central retina portion responsible for sharp, central vision.
-Vision loss in RVO patients mainly happens because of this swelling.
+First, VEGF increases vascular permeability, resulting in macular edema.
+This condition occurs when fluid accumulates in the macula—the central part of the retina responsible for sharp, central vision.
+Vision loss in patients with RVO primarily occurs due to this swelling.

-The persistent lack of oxygen also stimulates abnormal new blood vessel growth (neovascularization).
-These new vessels are fragile and prone to leaking.
-They can cause several problems depending on their location:
+Second, persistent oxygen deprivation stimulates abnormal new blood vessel growth (neovascularization).
+These new vessels are fragile and prone to leakage, leading to several complications depending on their location, including:

 • Vitreous hemorrhage (bleeding into the eye’s gel-like interior)